holps-7/WhatsApp-Bulk-Messaging-Bot/README.md

 # WhatsApp-Bulk-Messaging-Bot!
 ### Coded by: @holps-7 (https://github.com/holps-7/WhatsApp-Bulk-Messaging-Bot/)
 ### Give me the credits if you copy ANY part from this code.
 Don't be NOOB!!
+## Star this repo if you liked the project!

 A simple script that can be used for sending Bluk Messages to your contacts...